 Where Myth Meets Archaeology at Navan Fort

 Navan Fort sits two miles west of Armagh city, an unassuming grass-covered mound that reveals its secrets slowly.
-The 2020s excavations uncovered evidence of an Iron Age temple complex deliberately burned around 95 BC, with a massive timber structure forty metres across.
+Excavations uncovered evidence of an Iron Age temple complex deliberately burned around 95 BC, with a massive timber structure forty metres across.
 Built, used once for ritual purposes, then torched.
-The archaeological evidence suggests this wasn’t destruction but consecration, a Bronze Age mic drop that still gives me chills.
-The visitor centre charges £10 and uses projections to reconstruct the site, but honestly, the magic happens when you climb the earthwork itself and scan the surrounding drumlins.
+The archaeological evidence suggests this wasn’t destruction but consecration - a Bronze Age mic drop that still gives me chills.
+The visitor centre charges 10 pounds and uses projections to reconstruct the site, but honestly, the magic happens when you climb the earthwork itself and scan the surrounding drumlins.
 On clear days, you’ll spot the twin cathedral spires of Armagh city, Catholic and Church of Ireland facing each other across hills that have witnessed 5,000 years of human ambition.

 Don’t skip the extended Navan Complex sites.
 Loughnashade, a ritual lake five minutes’ walk from the main fort, yielded four Bronze Age horns in 1798.
 Votive offerings to gods whose names we’ve forgotten.
 Haughey’s Fort and the King’s Stables, both Bronze Age enclosures within walking distance, see maybe a dozen visitors weekly.
 I’ve spent entire afternoons there without encountering another soul, just sheep and the odd curious rook.